kailash-manasarovar/statement/docs/timeline/2023/january.md

 !!! tip "Attendance"
     - The trumpet teacher's attendance is extremely poor.
 He has missed nearly 3 months of classes before he arrives, and only turns up to maximum 50% of the classes scheduled to the end of the school year.
     - I wonder now if his sketchy attendance was more about a group of men's availability on Monday evenings, and not just his alone.
+    - Or, even better, if there were normal periods between each class, was I more likely to notice two separate men playing the part of the trumpet teacher?

 - I vaguely remember on one occasion Pablo asking the trumpet teacher that turned up one evening where the other guy was.
 - The trumpet teacher flirts with me more and more, but his behavior is garish and ignorant; phoney.